peri4n/my-site/posts/2019-02-24-Change-etc-hosts-on-kubernetes-pods.markdown

 I once was tasked to setup a SaaS application in [Kubernetes][1] (short K8S).
 Everything went smoothly until I found out that some pod, spawned by the application, had to have their `/etc/hosts/` file adjusted.

-# So this is what I did:
+# So this is what I did

 I created a `hosts` file in my home directory containing the lines I wanted to add.
 Than I run: